 How to apply for student loan forbearance

 To apply for federal student loan forbearance, you should use the applicable student loan forbearance form.
 There is a form to apply for general forbearance and forms for each type of mandatory forbearance.
 These forms work for all loan servicers.
 If you’re looking to apply for student loan forbearance, it still makes sense to contact your loan servicer directly, since your servicer will be able to guide you through the forbearance process and let you know about any other repayment options that it might offer.

 Note that you should keep making your payments until your servicer confirms that you qualify for forbearance.
 If you stop, you may be considered delinquent, which can affect your forbearance application.

 To apply for forbearance on private student loans, contact your loan servicer.
 The process to apply will be different for each servicer.

 What is student loan deferment?

-Another option is federal student loan deferment, which also freezes your loan payments.
-You’ll need to have a specific qualifying event for this type of relief, but it comes with more perks than forbearance.
-The time frames are longer in some cases, and interest won’t accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, Perkins Loans and the subsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
+Federal student loan deferment also freezes your loan payments, but it comes with more perks than forbearance.
+The time frames are longer in some cases for deferment than forbearance, and interest won’t accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, Perkins Loans and the subsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
 Interest will accrue on other types of federal student loans in deferment, though.

 Deferment is available if you are:

 - Undergoing cancer treatment.

 - Living on a monthly income less than 150 percent of your state’s poverty guidelines or receiving a means-tested benefit like welfare.